michaeldmcqueen/resources.gmt.com-website/_staffing_resources/internship/project-management-intern-copy.md

 inputs:
   unpublish: false
 ---
-30-40 hours/week locally in Fort Collins, CO<br>Assignment Dates: February 10-August 15, 2025<br>Pay Rate: $16.50/hour
+30-40 hours/week locally in Fort Collins, CO<br />Assignment Dates: February 15-August 13, 2027<br />Pay Rate: $18.00/hour

-As we launch the 2025 season and support all Group Mission Trips experiences, this<br>intern will work directly with our project manager and developer, helping manage the<br>logistics of Workcamps and Week of Hope.
-Specific duties include but are not<br>limited to coordinating supplies and paperwork going to camp leaders, communicating with lodging facility contacts via phone and e-mail, managing food purchase orders, and ensuring materials are ordered and delivered to project sites.<br>&nbsp;
+As we launch the 2027 season and support all Group Mission Trips experiences, this<br />intern will work directly with our project manager and developer, helping manage the<br />logistics of Workcamps and Week of Hope.
+Specific duties include but are not<br />limited to coordinating supplies and paperwork going to camp leaders, communicating with lodging facility contacts via phone and e-mail, managing food purchase orders, and ensuring materials are ordered and delivered to project sites.<br />&nbsp;

 **Project Management Intern Qualifications**